loda-lang/loda-programs/programs/oeis/list2.md

 * [A286716](http://oeis.org/A286716) ([L08 program](286/A286716.asm)): a(n) = floor(n/2) - floor((n+1)/5), n >= 0.
 * [A286717](http://oeis.org/A286717) ([L06 program](286/A286717.asm)): a(n) is the number of zeros of the Chebyshev S(n, x) polynomial (A049310) in the open interval (-phi, +phi), with the golden section phi = (1 + sqrt(5))/2.
 * [A286728](http://oeis.org/A286728) ([L16 program](286/A286728.asm)): Positions of 1 in A286063; complement of A286727.
+* [A286773](http://oeis.org/A286773) ([L42 program](286/A286773.asm)): Decimal representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 221", based on the 5-celled von Neumann neighborhood.
 * [A286778](http://oeis.org/A286778) ([L18 program](286/A286778.asm)): Sum of the common path length over all 2-tuples of nodes in a complete binary tree of height n.
 * [A286807](http://oeis.org/A286807) ([L37 program](286/A286807.asm)): Fixed point of the mapping 00->001, 1->101, starting with 00.
 * [A286808](http://oeis.org/A286808) ([L12 program](286/A286808.asm)): Positions of 0 in A286807; complement of A286809.